-4. Have you already been pre-approved with a lender?
+4. Have you been pre-approved with a lender?

 This is more than just a quick phone call or mortgage calculator.
 This is an in-depth look into your actual finances to determine how much money your budget can afford to put toward a home purchase and loan.
-Once you have checked out as fully capable of making house payments, the lender should issue you a pre-approval letter to be presented to sellers when you submit an offer.
-This shows the seller you have already done your part in preparing to buy this house.
+Once you have been deemed capable of making house payments, the lender should issue you a pre-approval letter to be presented to sellers when you submit an offer.
+This shows the seller you have done your part in preparing to buy this house.

 5. Are you going to stick with one agent or do this on your own?

 We highly recommend you find a buyer's agent you feel comfortable with and stick with him or her.
 Using a buyer's agent that gets to know your finances, budget, needs, wants, and personality can really make a huge difference in negotiating for your terms and your price.
 Using a buyer's agent can actually save you thousands over just using the listing agent for both sides of the transaction.